INTERNATIONAL BLUES CHALLENGE

 - To enter performers should submit a recording of their material.
 Most formats accepted e.g. MP3, YouTube link, SoundCloud link, CD (please ask for mailing address) etc.

-- Submit a minimum of 2 but no more than 4 songs
+- Submit a minimum of 2 but no more than 4 songs (at least one song must be an original composition)

 - Submit a brief bio listing the performers and their instruments (and/or vocals)